 7.8 In accordance with the adopted Local Plan, the principle of development is supported within the settlement boundaries within the Parish.
 These boundaries cover the main village of Thruxton and a collection of properties at Dauntsey Lane.
 There are no settlement boundaries around the smaller hamlets, for example Thruxton Down.
 However, the community survey and evidence base indicate there is a clear need for smaller houses (3 bedrooms or less).
 Policy HD1 therefore supports proposals within the settlement boundaries which respond to this local need.
-To protect the supply of small properties into the future, planning conditions will be used to limit or remove relevant permitted development rights from new development.
 Outside the settlement boundaries land is treated as the countryside and there are strict controls over new housing in these locations (see policy HD8).

-Policy HD1: New Residential Development
+Policy HD1: Housing Mix